cirkwis/gcp-professional-data-eng-certfication/4-1-Real Time Messaging .md

 ### What is Cloud Pub/Sub?
 - Global-scale messaging buffer/coupler
+  - Number of publishers
+  - Number of subscribers
+  - Size of messages
+  - Number of messages
+  - Throughput of messages
 - No-ops, global availability, auto-scaling
 - Decouples senders and receivers
 - Streaming data ingest